lsst-dm/dmtn-308/index.rst

 The Prompt Products Database (PPDB) will provide user access to level 1 data products, which are produced as a result of nightly processing.
 The specifics of these data products, including the conceptual schemas, are covered in Section 3 of the `Data Products Definition Document <https://lse-163.lsst.io/>`_ .
 Additionally, several tech notes have been written on specific aspects of the PPDB, including `DMTN-113`_ :cite:`DMTN-113`, `DMTN-268`_ :cite:`DMTN-268`, and `DMTN-293`_ :cite:`DMTN-293`.
-These have covered performance of a PostgreSQL-based PPDB implementation, data replication from the APDB, and system architecture, respectively.
+These have covered performance of a PostgreSQL-based PPDB implementation, data ingestion, and system architecture, respectively.
 The exact database platform used to implement the PPDB has not been determined, and this note provides a comparison of the alternatives.

 Requirements